software-mansion/scarb/website/docs/registries/package-tarball.md

 ### `VCS.json`

 File containing info about version control system used in your package.
-Currently only git is supported.
+Currently only Git is supported.

 ```json
 {